telerik/winforms-docs/gridview/populating-with-data/binding-to-sub-objects.md

 Lets populate a BindingList of Person with some objects and bind RadGridView.

 Binding RadGridView to "Person" automatically creates three columns for all properties of the Person object.
 The value properties are displayed correctly, but the reference proerty is displayed in "dot" notation (see the third (Car) column in the screenshot below).
-        #_[C#] Binding RadGridView_

 {{source=..\SamplesCS\GridView\PopulatingWithData\BindingToSubObjects.cs region=bind radgridview}}
 {{source=..\SamplesVB\GridView\PopulatingWithData\BindingToSubObjects.vb region=bind radgridview}}